Glute Bridge with Band Abduction

 The evidence

 The banded glute bridge with abduction combines hip extension (glute max) with hip abduction and external rotation (glute med + deep rotators).
 For piriformis sufferers it is the most efficient single exercise because it trains the entire posterior chain to do the work the piriformis has been doing alone.
-Use of resistance bands during glute bridges has been shown to increase glute med activation versus bodyweight bridges.
+Adding isometric band abduction to the bridge has been shown to increase gluteus maximus activation and reduce anterior pelvic tilt versus a plain bridge.

-Citation: Choi SA, Cynn HS, et al. (2015).
-Effects of horizontal abduction force on EMG activity of gluteus medius during the bridge exercise.
+Citation: Choi SA, Cynn HS, Yi CH, et al. (2015).
+Isometric hip abduction using a Thera-Band alters gluteus maximus muscle activity and the anterior pelvic tilt angle during bridging exercise.
 Journal of Electromyography and Kinesiology